cocos3d/cocos3d/README.md

 4. Open a Terminal session, navigate to the unzipped cocos3d distribution directory and run the install-cocos3d script as follows:

-		./install-cocos3d.sh -f -2 "path-to-cocos2d-sources"
+		./install-cocos3d.sh -f -2 "path-to-cocos2d"

 	For example:

-		./install-cocos3d.sh -f -2 "../../cocos2d/cocos2d-iphone-2.0"
+		./install-cocos3d.sh -f -2 "../cocos2d-iphone-2.0"

-	The cocos2d source code must be available and identified using the -2 switch so that the installer can link the cocos2d libraries to the cocos3d templates and demo projects.
+	The cocos2d distribution must be available and identified using the -2 switch so the installer can link the cocos2d libraries to the cocos3d templates and demo projects.<br/><br/>

 	You may use either a relative path (as above), or an absolute path.
 If for some reason the relative path cannot be correctly resolved on your system, or the resulting links to the cocos2d library are not accurate, try again using the full absolute path.

 	If you encounter `rsync` errors during installation, it's typically because you are trying to run the installer without first navigating to the cocos3d distribution directory.
 	Be sure to run the installer from the cocos3d distribution directory.

 5. That's it!

+Keep in mind that cocos3d does not "patch" your cocos2d installation.
+Instead, you install cocos3d alongside cocos2d, and link to it using the installation script.
+As a concrete example, let's say you have a development directory named `MyCocosDev`, into which you download and unzip both cocos2d and cocos3d.
+You'll end up with a directory structure like:

+	MyCocosDev
+		cocos2d-iphone-2.0
+		cocos3d-2.0.0

+First, in a Terminal session, install cocos2d by navigating to the `cocos2d-iphone-2.0` directory and running:

+	./install-templates.sh -f -u

+Then, navigate to the `cocos3d-2.0.0` directory and install cocos3d by running:

+	./install-cocos3d.sh -f -2 "../cocos2d-iphone-2.0"

-cocos2d & OpenGL ES Version Compatibility
+cocos2d & OpenGL Version Compatibility
 -----------------------------------------

 cocos3d is compatible with `cocos2d` `1.1` and `1.0.1`, for using fixed-pipeline OpenGL ES 1.1 (iOS)